 The memo is not written to a schoolteacherly expectation of minimum word-length.
 It serves ideas.
 Some themes may need just 100 words to illustrate, others may call for more than 1000.

 It is typically written in a dense style, with a lot to unpack in lines.
 Whether an issue appears long or short, do ruminate over it before the next.
 (Think about the ideas.
 Talk it over with friends, mentors, co-workers.
 See if what they got from it matches your inference.
 Find someone who disagrees with you.)

-Parts of the Memo will progress as sort of a continued conversation with readers, sometimes building on themes from previous issues.
+Parts of the Memo will progress as sort of a continued conversation with readers, often building on themes from previous issues.
 That is also where the All Access membership has an advantage.